 |Due to short Icelandic summers, consevation work can only be done between late May and mid September.|

-We have two different short-term volunteer placements.
+We have three different short-term volunteer placements.

 Holiday Groups groups are organised by our partner organisations who handle the booking of places.
 Holiday groups volunteers placements last two weeks each and are located in Skaftafell (Vatnajökull National Park.
 For further information and joining the holiday group please visit the website http://www.workingabroad.com/projects/iceland-volunteer and contact Working Abroad if you have any more questions.